erfan377/ObjectObject/README.md

-# DeepLab Demo
+# Object Object Demo
+### This project is under development

-This demo allows you to try out semantic segmentation on a couple of preset images using different base models.
+This demo allows you to try out DeepLab V3 semantic segmentation on images from the Flickr database using different pre-trained model based on MobileNet-v2.
+Three types of pre-trained weights are available, trained on Pascal, Cityscapes and ADE20K datasets.

+To get started, load a random example image, and pick the model name from `pascal`, `cityscapes` and `ade20k`, and decide whether you want your model quantized to 1 or 2 bytes (set the quantizationBytes option to 4 if you want to disable quantization).
+By default, calling load initalizes the PASCAL variant of the model quantized to 2 bytes.
+You can change the model and the quanitization at any given point by clicking `Run` from any of the provided models, and you can re-load a random image by clicking on `Load an example image.

 ## Setup